craigtaub/our-own-mocha/README.md

 # our-own-mocha

 - CJS as core does not support ESM natively yet.
-- accepts ESM for test files.
+- Accepts ESM for test files.

 ## Features

-- suites + tests
+- Suites + tests
-- hooks
+- Hooks
-- reporter + ui
+- Reporter + ui
-- NO: timers, slow
+- IGNORED: timers, slow

 ## 3 parts to our /runner

 ### 1. Mocha

-- entities required for a test runner
+- Entities required for a test runner

 ### 2. Parsing phase

-- goal to build a coherent CLI
+- Goal to build a coherent CLI
-- found in `lib/cli`
+- Found in Mochas `lib/cli`
-- uses Prototype so can chain in ES5-friendly way
+- Uses Prototype so can chain in ES5-friendly way

 ### 3. Execution phase

-- relies on mocha instance from parsing phase
+- Relies on mocha instance from parsing phase
-- creates instance of a Runnable
+- Creates instance of a Runnable

 ## Runner steps

 ### Parsing phase

-- create a yars instance and attach commands
+- Create a yars instance and attach commands
-- uses a child yargs instance for options and checks
+- Uses a child yargs instance for options and checks
-- runs validation inside a part of these checks
+- Runs validation inside a part of these checks
-- if passes above build mocha instance + hands to next phase
+- If passes above build mocha instance + hands to next phase

 #### Build mocha instance

-- creates instance of an empty Suite and attaches to "this.suite"
+- Creates instance of an empty Suite and attaches to `this.suite`
-- creates instance of a Reporter and attaches "this.reporter" (a function "Spec")
+- Creates instance of a Reporter and attaches `this.reporter` (e.g. a function `Spec`)
-- based on Interface, binds suite events onto our "this.suite".
+- Based on Interface, binds suite events onto our `this.suite`.
-  - events are used to bind UI methods to the suite context.
+  - Events are used to bind UI methods to the suite context.

+##### How does the Interface work with our Mocha instance?

-  - HOW? each listener is given the params "context", "file" and our "mocha" instance
+- Each listener is given the params `context`, `file` and our `mocha` instance
-  - So on("EVENT_FILE_PRE_REQUIRE") => context.after = ... context.describe = ... context.it = ...
+- So `on("EVENT_FILE_PRE_REQUIRE")` => `context.after = ...`, `context.describe = ...`,  `context.it = ...`
-  - "describe()" creates and returns a new suite via "suite.create"
+- `describe()` creates and returns a new `Suite` via `suite.create()`
-  - "it()" creates and returns a new Test via "new Test"
+- `it()` creates and returns a new `Test` via `new Test()`

 ### Execution phase

-- build single array of all files to run
+- Build single array of all files to run
-- load ESM and CJS files async, emitting event before/after file required
+- Load ESM and CJS files async, emitting event before/after file required
-- run mocha instance
+- Run our mocha instance

-### Mocha.run instance
+#### mocha.run

-- create instance of a Runner, add stats collecting
+- Create instance of a `Runner`, add stats collecting
-- create instance of a Reporter from the Runner
+- Create instance of a Reporter via `new this._reporter(runner)` using the `Runner`

 ## Scripts